containerd/containerd/docs/cri/config.md

   # profile requested over CRI is unset (or nil) for a pod/container (otherwise if this field is not set the
   # default unset profile will map to `unconfined`)
     # Note: The default unset seccomp profile should not be confused with the seccomp profile
     # used in CRI when the runtime default seccomp profile is requested.
-In the later case, the
+In the latter case, the
     # default is set by the following code (https://github.com/containerd/containerd/blob/main/contrib/seccomp/seccomp_default.go).
     # To summarize, there are two different seccomp defaults, the unset default used when the CRI request is
     # set to nil or `unconfined`, and the default used when the runtime default seccomp profile is requested.